ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/active-active.rst

      Clone Set: dlm-clone [dlm]
          Started: [ pcmk-1 pcmk-2 ]

-You can see that both Apache and WebFS have been stopped, and that **pcmk-1** is the current master for the DRBD device.
+You can see that both Apache and WebFS have been stopped, and that **pcmk-1** is currently running the promoted instance for the DRBD device.

 Now we can create a new GFS2 filesystem on the DRBD device.